DecentAppsNet/.github/profile/README.md

 ## Support / Filing Issues

 Just use the [create-decent-app issue tracker](https://github.com/DecentAppsNet/create-decent-app/issues) rather than an issue tracker in a supporting repo.
 That's going to be the easiest thing for now.

+# Contacting Us

+For support and bugs, please use the issue tracking link mentioned above.
+For other things, you can email us at info@decentapps.net.